 Driving licences expire at 70 years of age, so when you reach 70, you need to renew your driving licence if you wish to continue driving.
 You then need to renew it every three years afterwards.

-That said, you don’t have to undergo any kind of test or inspection, medical or motoring, and there is no legal age at which you must stop driving – The UK’s oldest driver is a 109-year old man.
-Currently we have just over 4.75 million people aged 70 or over holding a driving licence in the UK.
+That said, you don’t have to undergo any kind of test or inspection, medical or motoring, and there is no legal age at which you must stop driving – The UK’s oldest driver is a 108-year old man.
+In August 2022 we have just under 5.9 million people aged 70 or over holding a driving licence in the UK.
 The numbers are increasing every year by about 250,000 and the expectation is we will have double if not treble the number of people driving 70 and over in the next 20 years.

 As we get older our reactions can become slower, did you know that drivers over 65 take 22% longer to identify a hazard and react to it.
 At 70mph that is an additional two car lengths.